 8. Click on the Financial Aid Application Status button.

 Items marked “Not received” or “Received but incomplete” are needed by our office to determine if you are eligible for financial aid.
 Click on the item and read the pop-up window for instructions.

 I cannot fill out a FAFSA because I lost my tax information.
 What can I do?

 If you paid to get your taxes done you can contact your tax preparer to obtain a duplicate copy or you may contact the IRS at http://www.irs.gov/Individuals/Get-Transcript to get a free copy.
-But know that you can use estimated numbers to file a FAFSA and just make corrections at a later date.
+You can use estimated numbers to file a FAFSA and make corrections at a later date.

 I did not file a tax return because my income was low.
 Can I apply for financial aid using the FAFSA?

 Yes.
 When filling out the FAFSA, please remember to indicate you will not file taxes and how much your earnings for the year were.
 However, if you were required to file a tax return and just didn’t, then you will need to file it before your application can be completed.